tdimino/tomdimino/README.md

 # I believe in you already.

-Peruse [my design portfolio](https://www.minoanmystery.org) to see how I've envisioned 'content strategy' for venerable brands, enterprise-grade websites, and open-source tech that benefit humanity as a whole.
+Peruse [my design portfolio](https://www.minoanmystery.org) to see how I've implemented 'content strategy' for venerable brands, enterprise-grade websites, and open-source tech that benefit humanity as a whole.
 As your friendly, modern-day Minoan, I wield the lens of antiquity and posterity to get to the heart of what you do, and make it clearer in the world.